AuroraStorm-sw/Portfolio-project-3/README.md

 - Open Gitpod and from there, select which directory you want the clone to be created into.
 - Type in "git clone" in your Gitpod terminal and paste the link copied from GitHub, and the close will be created.

+## Deploying the app in Heroku:
+This was done with the help of instructions from Code Institute, and goes as follows;

+- Log in to Heroku or create a new account
+- On the main page up near the top, click "New" and select "Create new app"
+- Pick your unique app name and select your region
+- Click the "Create App" button
+- On the next page, manover to the "Settings" tab and find "Config Vars"
+- Click "Reveal Config Vars" and add "Port" to key and "8000" to value, then click "Add"

 # Tools and programs
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 - [GitHub](https://github.com/)